wpr-ttbook/responsive-gallery/README.md

 [this guide to "object-fit" was also super helpful](https://alligator.io/css/cropping-images-object-fit/)

-This was designed as a workaround for not having direct CSS control for our base website.
-The stylesheet and HTML are hosted here via Github pages -- you can test locally by cloning this repo and tweaking, then use drupal-inline-code.html as a model for your code on the CMS side.
+The stylesheet and HTML are hosted here via Github pages (this prevents you from messing up your core CSS) You can test locally by cloning this repo and tweaking, then use drupal-inline-code.html as a model for your code on the CMS side.

 To use this:
 1. Fork repo (rename closer to purpose to avoid confusion)